 - 105 Topics courses (F7).
-Designed for non-science majors, these courses cover biological principles and information through examination of a single thematic topic such as Cancer Biology, Disease & Immunity, Biology of the Mind, and Microbes & Human Affairs.
+Designed for non-science majors, these courses do not count toward the Biology major but do fulfill the F7 foundation general degree requirement.
+BIOL 105 courses cover biological principles and information through examination of a single thematic topic such as Cancer Biology, Disease & Immunity, Biology of the Mind, and Microbes & Human Affairs.
 These courses include lecture and a required laboratory. - 120 Introduction to Environmental Sciences (F7).
-May be used to fulfill a major or minor requirement in Environmental Science or Environmental Studies, but does not count toward the Biology major.
+This course does not count toward the Biology major, but may be used to fulfill a major or minor requirement in Environmental Science or Environmental Studies and fulfills the F7 foundation general degree requirement.
 Suitable for non-majors with strong high school science backgrounds.
 This course includes lecture and a required laboratory. - 130 Biology I Introductory Biology (F7).
-Required for Biology majors.
+Required for Biology majors and fulfills the F7 foundation general degree requirement.
 Suitable for non-majors with strong high school science backgrounds.
 Students taking this lecture course must enroll in the accompanying laboratory (131L) at the same time.
 BIOL 130 and 131L are only offered in the fall semester. - 140 Biology II Introductory Biology.
 Required for Biology majors.
 Suitable for non-majors with strong high school science backgrounds.
 Students taking this lecture course must enroll in the accompanying laboratory (141) at the same time, and 140/141L are only offered in the spring semester.
 Both 130 Biology I and 131L are prerequisites to 140 Biology II and 1411L.